wule1994/siteAlignment/README.md

-# Adaptive Calibration of Electrode Array Shifts toward Robust Myoelectric Control
+# Adaptive Calibration of Electrode Array Shifts Enables Robust Myoelectric Control
 By [Xu Zhang](https://est.ustc.edu.cn/2015/0729/c4618a42767/page.psp), [Le Wu](https://github.com/wule1994), Bin Yu, [Xiang Chen](https://scholar.google.com/citations?hl=en&user=JURnq4QAAAAJ), [Xun Chen](http://staff.ustc.edu.cn/~xunchen/index.htm)

-This code is to automatic and adaptive calibration of electrode array and assist to enhance robustness of myoelectric control systems.
+This document contains tutorial for running the codes associated with the method reported in the paper entitled "adaptive calibration of electrode array shifts enables robust myoelectric control".
 The code is developed based on the Keras framwork.

-## Introduction
+## Principle
-![](./image/flowchart.png "flowchart of the proposed method") Overview of the proposed method.
-Given the current electrode array as an example, we assumed that any electrode shift was no greater than 7mm along both the proximal/distal and left/right directions (any larger deviation can be easily sensed).
-Therefore, a central region, covered by the central portion of electrode array, is supposed to be always covered by various shift conditions.
-This region is termed as core recording region (CRR).
-The classification model only trained with the data from CRR at the baseline position.
-During the testing phase, given the unknown but reasonably small shift of the electrode array, it is assumed that the muscle area corresponding to the CRR is still covered by the array.
-Therefore, the myoelectric pattern recognition can be achieved by considering the learnt HD-sEMG image corresponding to the CRR as an object to be detected within the entire array image.
+![](./image/flowchart.png "flowchart of the proposed method") Given the current electrode array as an example, there was an 8 × 8 subarray in the center of the entire 10 × 10 array.
+The muscle region, covered by this subarray at the baseline position, was termed core recording region (CRR).
+Only the data from the CRR were used to train the classification model and any data from other shift locations and the peripheral electrodes around the central subarray were not used.
+We assumed that any electrode shift was less than 7 mm in the proximal/distal and left/right directions, without loss of generality (any larger shift can be supported by relatively increasing the area of the entire array and decreasing the area of the CRR).
+During the testing phase, given the unknown but reasonably small shift of the electrode array, the CRR was still covered by the array (Fig. 2b).
+Therefore, the myoelectric pattern recognition can be achieved by searching and detecting the learned CRR object within the entire array image of a testing sample.
+Both its location (representing direction and distance of the shift) and pattern label were reported simultaneously.

 ### License